image

 He was a bit eccentric, having changed his name and residence constantly through out his life.
 We see him as a great Japanese artist, but the style of his art is often not very Japanese at all.
 As time went on Hokusai refused to conform to Japanese artistic conventions of the time -- to the chagrin of his peers -- but set out to try new styles, even incorporating western techniques.
 After his death he was far more popular in Europe than in Japan.

 He lived for his art, and described himself as an old man crazy about art.
 When his house burned down in later years when money was scarce, he ran out of the house carrying only his brushes so he could continue drawing and painting.
-He lived to be eighty nine which was very unusal for Japanese at the time, and planned to live at least until one hundred and ten.
+He lived to be eighty nine which was very unusual for Japanese at the time, and planned to live at least until one hundred and ten.
 On his deathbed, he lamented not having ten or even five more years to continue his art.

 I am fortunate to live in Tokyo, to be able to see many original works of Hokusai, to be able to trace his steps and visit sites he sketched, to walk the streets of his childhood, and visit his burial place.
 Here are a few landmarks in Tokyo associated with Hokusai.

-The birthplace of Hokusai: Hokusai dori
+The birthplace of Hokusai: Hokusai Dori

 The area is very near the Sumida River and was once named Honjo (part of it is still named Honjo).
 I assume it was once called Katsushika as well.
-There was a canal running through Honjo called Warigesui which was later filled in to make Hokusai dori.
+There was a canal running through Honjo called Warigesui which was later filled in to make Hokusai Dori.

 I walked down the street and discovered reproductions of his works posted on lamp posts every few feet, two works per lamp post, on both sides of the street, the entire length of the street.
 I went from one end to the other, stopping to view each work.
 There were dozens.
 We've all seen most of these works reproduced with much higher quality in art books, but the the idea of strolling through Hokusai's old neighborhood, viewing his art on the street named after him was enough to make this a thrilling experience.